What Is Site-to-Site VPN Technology?

 If your business is small, functioning in one office with little data traveling outside of your premises, then a site-to-site VPN won’t be necessary.

-If, however, you’re a growing company that has ambitions to grow into a larger organization in multiple locations, or perhaps already operating in multiple locations, then a site-to-site VPN would be a sensible investment for now and for the future.
+If, however, you’re a growing company that has ambitions to expand into a larger organization with multiple locations, or perhaps already operating in multiple locations, then a site-to-site VPN would be a sensible investment for now and the future.

 This goes for many businesses of other verticals, too, many of which handle significant amounts of customer data and can face hefty fines—or worse—if they don’t have the right security measures in place.